 At initialization, an IVI specific driver shall retrieve the configurable initial settings from the IVI driver session configuration in the IVI configuration store.
 For each attribute and associated value in the configurable initial settings, the IVI specific driver shall set the attribute to the value in the Initialize and Reset With Defaults functions.
-Refer to Section 5.3.3, Defining Configurable Initial Settings in the IVI Configuration Store, in IVI-3.17: Installation Requirements Specification, for details on how the installation program for an IVI specific driver sets up configurable initial settings information in the IVI configuration store.
+Refer to Section 5.3.3, Defining Configurable Initial Settings in the IVI Configuration Requirements Specification, for details on how the installation program for an IVI specific driver sets up configurable initial settings information in the IVI configuration store.